-- You won't have fast access to your money - while investing in shares and bonds mean you can sell fairly easily, property takes time to sell. - It's a big commitment try to avoid putting all your financial eggs into one basket. - 3.
+- You won't have fast access to your money - while investing in shares and bonds mean you can sell fairly easily, property takes time to sell. - 2.
+It's a big commitment try to avoid putting all your financial eggs into one basket. - 3.
 There are buying and selling costs estate agent fees, surveyors costs, solicitors' and conveyancing bills... there are many costs involved.
-Since April 2016, an extra 3% was added to each Stamp Duty band for those buying a buy-to-let property. - 4.
+The Spring Budget 2024 has made no changes to stamp duty. - 4.
 It can be a time suck maintenance work and property management will always take time and money.
 If you don't own the freehold, you may need to extend the leasehold and this takes time and money to arrange.

-5. Think about the mortgage risks -

-if you take out a mortgage or another type of loan to buy property, then there is no concrete guarantee that you will always earn enough rent to cover the repayments.
+5. Think about the mortgage risks - if you take out a mortgage or another type of loan to buy property, then there is no concrete guarantee that you will always earn enough rent to cover the repayments.
 The cost of the mortgage may rise, and failure to meet its costs will mean losing your property if you don't have contingency plans.